 An automatic watch is wound as a by-product of the wearer’s movement.
-The rotor, which is part of the winding mechanism, swings back and forth, rotating a cog which winds the main spring.
-On more expensive timepieces the rotor will rotate a cog each time it swings—whether it be forwards or backwards.
+The rotor, which is part of the winding mechanism, swings back and forth, rotating a cog, which winds the mainspring.
+On more expensive timepieces the rotor will rotate a cog each time it swings—whether it be forwards or backward.
 On less expensive watches, such as this one, the mainspring is wound incrementally every second swing.
 Because I am not particularly active, I found this winding action was not always sufficient to keep the watch running all night.
 The fix is easy.
 I simply wind the timepiece by rotating the crown three or four turns each night before I go to bed.

 If you require improved accuracy, check out my review of this watch's big brother, the Jaragar JR13.

 Automatic watches require routine maintenance—cleaning and lubrication—every three to five years.
-If not properly maintain, accuracy will decline and eventually the movement will come to a halt.
-Normally, fifteen dollar watches do not warrant maintenance.
+If not properly maintained, accuracy will decline, and eventually, the movement will come to a halt.
+Normally, $15 watches do not warrant maintenance.

-This watch is probably not constructed using high grade components and quality control is suspect.
-In my judgement, this timepiece will run well for one to two years.
+This watch is probably not constructed using high-grade components and quality control is suspect.
+In my judgment, this timepiece will run well for one to two years.

 The Jaragar JJS008 is an attractive automatic watch with several useful features.
 Accuracy is below standard but, if you are willing to spend a few seconds adjusting the time every couple of days, you might consider this watch a worthwhile investment.